theresearchscientistpod/tutorials/README.md

 IMDb Dataset: [Link](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset)

-Once you have downloaded the datasets, move them into the `data` directory for the tutorial.
+Once you have downloaded the datasets, make a `data` directory and move them there for the tutorial.